Search liseed.org

 Long Island Seed Project is featured in "Edible East End" Winter Edition,

-There was a story about Ken Ettlinger's breeding work in the local "Edible" magazine http://www.edibleeastend.com/2007winter13/pdfs/artisans.pdf .
+There was a story about our breeding work in the local "Edible" magazine http://www.edibleeastend.com/2007winter13/pdfs/artisans.pdf .
 The article points out some major problems in the seed industry that really need attention.
 One way to protect ourselves from the dominance of large scale international seed suppliers is to "regionalize" seed production which means that more farmers and backyard gardeners really have to become involved in seed breeding and production.

 Nov., 28, 2007